-Owning your own practice is exciting and offers you a great deal of flexibility.
-Knowing the number of massages you'll need to provide to make a profit, what the demand is for massage therapy in your area, as well as the financial records you'll need to keep, are all integral to your success.
-AMTA has resources to help you take financial control.
+Owning your own massage therapy practice is exciting and offers you a great deal of flexibility.
+Knowing the number of massages you'll need to provide to make a profit, what the demand is for massage therapy in your area, and the financial records you'll need to keep are all integral to your success.
+Use these resources to take financial control of your massage business!

 - Your Taxes as a Massage Therapist

-- Devising a system or a routine will help you maintain accurate records on a daily, weekly and monthly basis, saving you hours, maybe days, of work quarterly (when you pay estimated taxes) and…
+- Devising a system or a routine for your massage business finances will help you maintain accurate records on a daily, weekly and monthly basis, saving you hours, maybe days, of work quarterly (when…

 » Browse all